-In 2018, the U.S. average was 70.7 percent.
-West Virginia ranked last with 61.5 percent of the 16 to 64 years old population being employed; Minnesota ranked first with 78.9 percent working.
+In 2019, the U.S. average was 71.6 percent.
+West Virginia ranked last with 62.6 percent of the 16 to 64 years old population being employed.

 \The percentage of adults working is calculated as the number of employed, working-age population (16-64 years old) divided by the non-institutionalized, civilian, working age population.